palvarezimaz/sinatra-ruby-CRUD-app/README.md

 In lieu of this, it makes sense to gather these failing projects in an Archive, as well as giving the oportunity for investors and cryptocurrency users to share theirs stories, as a testimony of a these tumultuous events that will shape, for better or worse, the financial future of humanity.

+## How to build - Instructions (MAC OS)

+This app was build using Sinatra as framework and Ruby as a BackEnd programming language and postgreSQL as database.

+0. Install postgreSQL - Type:

+- brew update
+- brew install postgresql
+- brew services start postgresql
+- psql postgres
+- CREATE ROLE insert_username;
+- ALTER ROLE insert_username CREATEDB;
+- CREATE DATABASE insert_username;
+- \q

+1. Ruby and Sinatra:
+   a.
+It first requires to install rvm and then these two gems:

+- sinatra
+- sinatra_generator

+Then, run: "sinatra new app_name -va" to produce the sinatra application within the folder where you want to store the project

+Install "gem install bundler"

+Overall, it uses the following Gems (you should have a Gemfile):

+- sinatra
+- sinatra_generator
+- pg
+- bcrypt
+- httparty
+- pry
+- rerun
+- puma
+- recaptcha
+- sendgrid-ruby

+Once the Gems are loaded on the Gemfile, run 'bundle' in the terminal within the appropiate folder to download and lock the gems

+- Note: I am using erb files.
+If you are using VSCode, add the following in the setting:
+  "emmet.includeLanguages": {
+  "erb": "html"
+  }

+To run the server locally: run main.rb

+3. To deploy to Heroku:

+- Install Heroku (for MAC): brew install heroku
+- Create a Heroku account
+- PG.connect line should be changed to:
+  "PG.connect(ENV['DATABASE_URL'] || {dbname: 'database_name'})"
+- REMEMBER TO HAVE ENVIRONMENT VARIABLES IN YOUR CODE
+- After installing, run in the terminal: heroku login
+- Create heroku app: heroku create
+- Deploy app: git push heroku master

+4. Database config

+- Deploy your database (remember to change "local_database_name" to your actual database name e.g. "goodfoodhunting"): heroku pg:push local_database_name DATABASE_URL

+- If you get an error saying you don't have a database on production, run: heroku addons:create heroku-postgresql:hobby-dev

 ## User stories

 Jack X., a middle age tradie from inner New South Wales, got an exciting email: "Become millionare in only 2 months".
 He went to his daughter's shiny MacBook Pro and typed in Google: "OneCoin"...
 6 million results, thousands of testimonies and photos filled with paradisiac beaches and Lamborghinis.
 Jack got excited, thinking: "No more sausage rolls for brunch!".
 He even put an ad for selling his truck.
 He was ready to invest all his self-managed super.